NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/CloudDifferences.rst

 GCP has Configuration (*AWS: desired*) and State (*AWS: reported*).

 Devices receive their configuration by subscribing to the ``/devices/${deviceId}/config`` topic.
-On successfull subscription they will receive their configuration on this topic.
+On successful subscription, the devices will receive the configuration on this topic.
-If the configuration is changed, the updated config will be published to the topic.
+If the configuration is changed, the updated configuration will be published to the topic.
 There is no *delta*.

 Devices publish their state to ``/devices/${deviceId}/state`` topic.
-They always must publish the *entire state*, there is no native support for partial update
+The devices must always publish the *entire state*.
+There is no native support for partial updates.

 Websockets
 ==========

-The IoT Core does not support Websocket connections which is used in the app to get notified in real-time about changes on device state.
+The IoT Core does not support Websocket connections, which is used in the app to get notifications about changes on the device state in real time.

 Microsoft Azure
 ***************